Volvo EX30 review

 • -Poor lower back support on Plus versions

-The driving position doesn’t feel especially high for an SUV, but it's easy enough to get comfortable behind the wheel – despite the annoyance of having to using the touchscreen to adjust the door mirrors.
-You might not stay comfy for long if you've gone for a Plus version, though, because there's a shortage of lower back support and you can't add adjustable lumbar support to remedy this.
+The driving position doesn’t feel especially high for an SUV, but it's easy enough to get comfortable behind the wheel – despite the annoyance of having to use the infotainment touchscreen to adjust the door mirrors.

-Seat comfort is much better in Ultra models, which do have adjustable lumbar support as well as full electric seat adjustment.
-There are still issues, though, because rather than dials or a digital display behind the steering wheel, Volvo has decided to copy Tesla and put the the speedo and trip computer information on the centrally mounted infotainment touchscreen.
+There are still issues, though, because rather than dials or a digital driver's display behind the steering wheel, Volvo has decided to copy Tesla car models and put the speedo and trip computer information on the centrally mounted infotainment screen.

-The touchscreen is snappy in its response and the graphics are crisp and clear, although there are quite a lot of layers to delve through when trying to find certain functions.
-Some of the icons are also quote small, which makes them tricky to hit accurately on the move.
-And, of course, it’s far more distracting to prod and swipe a screen while driving than it would be to twist a physical dial to adjust the interior temperate, although the voice control can help here.
+The touchscreen is snappy enough in its response and the graphics are crisp and clear, although there are quite a lot of layers to delve through when trying to find certain functions.
+Some of the icons are quite small, which makes them tricky to hit accurately on the move.

-Volvo EX30 interior dashboard
+Volvo EX30 dashboard

 Passenger & boot space